Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: First dredge-up

-{\tt var\_chem\_r24cn}: This is the only variation grid which differs from the {\tt benchmark} one at the $0.1 \,{\rm dex}$ level.
-As seen in Section~\ref{ss:fdu_base}, there is a consistent metallicity stretch at all masses, although the stretch is more significant at low mass.
-Note that the best agreement ($0.0$ discrepancy) between {\tt var\_chem\_r24cn} and {\tt benchmark} grids occurs at $[{\rm Fe}/{\rm H}] \approx -0.1$, where the birth mixture variation Eq.~(\ref{eq:Roberts24}) is the smallest.
+\paragraph{{\tt var\_chem\_r24cn}} In subgiant data there is a strong observed trend of birth ${\rm C}$ and ${\rm N}$ abundances as a function of $[{\rm Fe}/{\rm H}]$, which is not accounted for in a fixed mixture model.
+It is therefore not surprising that accounting for this effect causes the largest change in FDU predictions, at the $0.1 \,{\rm dex}$ level.
+As seen in Section~\ref{ss:fdu_base}, there is a consistent metallicity stretch (positive discrepancy at high metallicity and negative discrepancy at low metallicity) at all masses, although the stretch is more significant at low mass.
+Note that the best agreement ($0.0$ discrepancy) between {\tt var\_chem\_r24cn} and {\tt benchmark} grids occurs at $[{\rm Fe}/{\rm H}] \approx -0.1$, where the birth mixture variation Equation~(\ref{eq:Roberts24}) is the smallest.
 This stretch indicates that post-FDU $[{\rm C}/{\rm N}]$ depends on birth ${\rm C}$ and ${\rm N}$ abundances in a non-linear manner, and there is an important degeneracy between mass and birth mixture that needs to be accounted for to interpret observed $[{\rm C}/{\rm N}]$ values in red giants.